Higher prices squeezing both renters and would-be homeowners

 RENTAL PRICES AND SUPPLY

-Even though apartment construction surged in the years after the housing bust, demand for rental housing has grown even more.
-The rental vacancy rate fell last year to 6.9 percent, its lowest level in three decades, according to the Harvard report.
+Though apartment construction surged in the years after the housing bust, demand for rental housing has grown even more.
+The rental vacancy rate fell last year to 6.9 percent, a three-decade low, according to the Harvard report.
 That’s the seventh straight annual decline.

 Much of the apartment construction in recent years has been made up of luxury developments catering to affluent renters rather than to households of modest means.